DiegoAngls/IA2BC_LCLMM/README.md

 # IA2BC_LCLMM

-En nuestro manusrito tituluado "Improved classification of alcohol intake groups in the Intermittent-Access Two-Bottle choice rat model using a latent class linear mixed model" (Angeles-Valdez et al., in process)
+In our manuscript titled *"Improved Classification of Alcohol Intake Groups in the Intermittent-Access Two-Bottle Choice Rat Model Using a Latent Class Linear Mixed Model"* [Angeles-Valdez et al., in process]().

-En el presente repositirio se eucentra una  A graphic user interface to run the Latent Class Linear Mixed model (LCLMM),  can be used by running the ShinyApp file.
+The repository provides a graphical user interface (GUI) for running the Linear Latent Class Mixed Model (LCLMM).
+Users can execute the analysis by running the ShinyApp file.

 ## Instalation